ncatlab/nlab-content/pages/3004.md

 ## Logical definition

-In logical terms, a geometric theory fits into a hierarchy of theories that can be interpreted in the [[internal logic]] of a hierarchy of categories.
+In logical terms, a geometric theory fits into a hierarchy of theories that can be interpreted in the [[internal logic]] of a hierarchy of types of [[categories]].
 Since [[predicates]] in the internal logic are represented by [[subobjects]], in order to interpret any connective or quantifier in the internal logic, one needs a corresponding operation on subobjects to exist in the category in question, and be well-behaved.
 For instance:

 * Since $\wedge$ and $\top$ are represented by [[intersections]] and identities (top elements), these can be interpreted in any [[lex category]].
 Theories involving only these are [[cartesian theory|cartesian theories]].